Jian Ghomeshi: Literature

-The Ideation Project
+Podcasting

 In April 2017, Ghomeshi launched The Ideation Project, a music and podcast series featuring all-original words, music, recordings and production by Ghomeshi commenting on cultural and newsworthy topics.
 Ghomeshi launched The Ideation Project with a monologue called "Exiles" on the topic of what it means to not have a homeland.
-Season 1 includes 13 "tracks" on various subjects.
 The podcast was discontinued after one season.

-Roqe

-In mid-April 2020, Ghomeshi and a partner started the podcast Roqe, aimed at the global Iranian diaspora.
-The podcast focuses on Iranian cultural topics, and guests have included Hamed Esmaeilion, kickboxer Farinaz Lari, and Bollywood actress Mandana Karimi.
-Special episodes included a tribute to Mohammad-Reza Shajarian, an examination of Iranian lawyer and human rights activist Nasrin Sotoudeh, and a look at the 2019–2020 Iranian protests.
-"Roqe" is a Farsi word that means "candid, or straightforward in conversation."
+Since 2020, Ghomeshi has been the executive producer and host of Roqe, an English-language podcast aimed at the Iranian diaspora.

 Criminal charges and trial

 On November 26, 2014, following his termination by the CBC, Ghomeshi turned himself in to the Toronto Police Service and was charged with four counts of sexual assault and one count of overcoming resistance by choking, after an investigation that began on October 31, 2014.
 The charges concerned three separate women.
 He appeared in court on the same day and was released on $100,000 bail on the conditions that he surrender his passport, stay within Ontario and live with his mother.

 Ghomeshi appeared in court again on January 8, 2015, and was charged with three additional counts of sexual assault related to three more women.
 In a court appearance on February 26, 2015, a judicial pretrial was set for March 27, 2015, and was later put over to April 28, 2015.
 His lawyer, Marie Henein, stated that he would plead not guilty to all charges.
 On October 1, 2015, Ghomeshi pleaded not guilty to one count of choking and four counts of sexual assault.

-Ghomeshi's trial began on February 1, 2016, and lasted eight days.
-On March 24, 2016, the judge acquitted Ghomeshi of all charges on the basis that there was insufficient evidence to establish proof beyond a reasonable doubt.
-The inconsistency and "outright deception" of the witnesses' testimony had irreparably weakened the prosecution's case.
-Henein was able to access thousands of messages between Ghomeshi's accusers and presented them during the trial.
-Judge William Horkins rebuked the complainants for providing "deceptive and manipulative" evidence.